A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Results

+\fg{Due to the fact that we use a constant bulk modulus and omit cavitation, the simulations predict negative pressures well below the fluid's vapour pressure (as depicted in Figures \ref{fig:convergence_space} and \ref{fig:fftComp}).
+In practice, cavitation would prevent such large tensile stresses.}

+\fg{We conclude that $\Delta t = 2 \times 10^{-5}$ s suffices to recover a coherent and physical solution, therefore we use it for all the simulations to come.
+In addition, we remark the absence of numerical viscosity achieved at this refinement level, which is a common issue in certain discretization schemes.
+It worth to mention that one could achieve equally good results with coarser meshes and time steps if we stabilize our finite element solver with classical methods such as the streamline-upwind Petrov-Galerkin approach \cite{BROOKS1982199}, or modern methods such as the variational multi-scale strategy \cite{RamonReview2017}.
+This is left as a future work for the authors.}

-Concerning the solver performance, which in this test case boils down to invert 50000 systems of equations (one per time step) with 1001 degrees of freedom each, it takes a total simulation time of 66.34 seconds, using a single core of a 48 cores AMD Epyc processor.
+Concerning the solver performance---which in this test case involves the inversion of 50000 systems of equations with 1001 degrees of freedom (one each time step)---it takes a total simulation time of 66.34 seconds, using a single core of a 48 cores AMD Epyc processor.